NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsP.clean.rst

 | Location | DJToolkit 1.16                                                    |
 +----------+-------------------------------------------------------------------+

 The string  parameter is sent to the appropriate channel as a two byte word giving the length of the data then the characters of the data.
 If you send a string of zero length, LET A$ = "" for example, then only two bytes will be written to the file.
-See `POKE\_STRING <KeywordsP.clean.html#poke-string>`__ for a description of what will happen if you supply a number or a numeric variable as the second parameter.
+See :ref:`poke-string` for a description of what will happen if you supply a number or a numeric variable as the second parameter.
 As with all QL strings, the maximum length of a string is 32kbytes.

 **EXAMPLE**